rafaelgou/PHPMongrator/README.markdown

 ## Dumper (runDumper.php)

-Used to dump a basic config based on the RDBM.
+Used to dump a basic config based on the RDBMS.
 Current support only to MySQL.

 runDumper.php is a interactive command line script.
 Run like this: